markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 </section>
 ```

-> **Pro-Tip:** If you ever need to quickly fill an HTML tag with dummy text, type the word "lorem" and press Tab.
+> **Pro-Tip:** If you ever need to quickly fill an HTML tag with dummy text in VS Code, type the word "lorem" and press Tab.

 Note how every step is wrapped in its own `<div>` to help keep the step title and description coupled together.
 This will make it easier to style them later with CSS, too.
 We also used `<h3>` for each step title since these headings are less important than the higher `<h2>What You Do</h2>` title.